-How to Have this Conversation with your Loved One
+How to Have a Home Care Conversation with your Loved One

-Your elderly parent has a desire for to remain independent and remain at home.
+Your elderly parent has a desire to remain independent and remains at home.

 Your elderly parent has a desire to still be “the parent.”

-If your mom or dad still thinks they are in control, want to manage you for what to do, and be in charge of communicating with doctors and the insurance company then by all means, let them!
-Although upon first glance these elderly parents may seem to be the worst to work with, if handled correctly they can be the most compliant and helpful when it comes to accepting home care.
-Ask them and encourage them to be involved in the decisions about their homecare.
-They are usually aware that they need help and if given the authority and independence to select what company and caregiver they want providing their elderly care, they become more amenable to the idea.
+If your mom or dad still thinks they are in control, want to manage you for what to do, and be in charge of communicating with doctors and the insurance company, then let them!
+Although, at first glance, these elderly parents may seem to be the worst to work with, if handled correctly, they can be the most compliant and helpful when it comes to accepting home care.
+Ask them and encourage them to be involved in the decisions about their home care.
+They are usually aware that they need help, and if given the authority and independence to select what company and caregiver they want to provide their elderly care, they become more amenable to the idea.

 Your elderly parent has a desire to be left alone.

 There are many more scenarios and personalities that are out there and may come up when considering home care.
-At Alvita Care, we are always happy to sit down with you and your family during the free, in-home assessment and make suggestions for the best strategies.
+At Alvita Care, we are always happy to sit with you and your family during the free, in-home assessment and suggest the best strategies.
 In our experience, regardless of your elderly parent’s temperament, the underlying key is finding a caregiver that clicks with your parents and matches their personality.
-If you can find that right caregiver, convincing your elderly parents that they need care isn’t a challenge at all.
+If you can find the right caregiver, convincing your elderly parents that they need care isn’t a challenge at all.
 In fact, it’s been our experience that once that “match” is made and a bond is established, accepting home care becomes a much more manageable process.